-• Disability Harassment
+Disability Harassment

 Disability harassment is unwanted behaviour based on disability, impairment or additional need.
-Such behaviour may include Anti-Bullying and Harassment incl.
-Cyber Bullying Policy Page 4 of 13 Approved by the Governing Body at De Lisle College: A Catholic Voluntary Academy: 9 November 2023 comments that are patronising or objectionable to the recipient or which creates an intimidating, hostile or offensive environment for people with disabilities.
+Such behaviour may include comments that are patronising or objectionable to the recipient or which creates an intimidating, hostile or offensive environment for people with disabilities.
 Disability harassment includes inappropriate reference to disability, unwelcome discussion of the impact of disability, refusal to work with and exclusion of people with disabilities.

-o Sexual Orientation Harassment
+Sexual Orientation Harassment